evgenii-komornyi/SavannahGame/README.md

 - [x] 5.
 Each animal takes portion of time from game engine to move and perform a special action
 - [x] 6.
 Each animal has vision range and moves based on it

+### Iteration 2 Requirements

+- [x] 1.
+Add health metric for each animal
+- [x] 2.
+Decrease 0.5 health on each move
+- [x] 3.
+Increase health when antelope is eaten
+- [x] 4.
+Add die function for lack of health
+- [x] 5.
+Birth function when 2 animals are near each other for 3 consecutive rounds